Mindgard/cli/README.md

 `mindgard login`

-If you're a mindgard enterprise customer, login to your enterprise instance using the command:
+If you are a mindgard enterprise customer, login to your enterprise instance using the command:

 `mindgard login --instance <name>`

-Replace <name> with the instance name provided by your Mindgard representative.
+Replace `<name>` with the instance name provided by your Mindgard representative.
 This instance name identifies your SaaS, private tenant, or on-prem deployment.

 ### 🥞🥞 Bulk Deployment